 Depending on your industry you can provide helpful tips and advice for your consumers.
 Answer their questions and become the go-to for industry questions.
 For example, if you’re a baker write a blog post about how to make a gourmet handmade icing.

 Your consumers want to feel connected to you and your brand.
 They want to know you’re both knowledgeable and trustworthy.
 Successful content marketing for a small business begins with this step.

-Provide Insight or Advice
+Provide Insight or Advice to Market Effectively

 The blog for your small business should provide some kind of advice for your audience.
 What are their problems?
 What do they want to read?
 How can you solve their issues?
 Are there any helpful tips you can provide?